vios-s/tsaftarislab.github.io/_team/sotos.md

 and a [Fellow of the Alexander S. Onassis](https://www.onassis.org) Public Beneﬁt Foundation.

-Short bio for media engagements and seminars including high res photographs [here](https://vios.science/assets/pdfs/SA_Tsaftaris_bio.docx).
+Short bio for media engagements and seminars including high res photographs in docx format [here](https://vios.science/assets/pdfs/SA_Tsaftaris_bio.docx) (it will download a file directly).